 Joseph C. Phillips, Jr.

 The compositions of Joseph C. Phillips Jr. and his ensemble Numinous – whose three recordings The Music of Joseph C. Phillips Jr. (Numen Records, 2003), Vipassana (Innova recordings, 2009), and Changing Same (New Amsterdam Records, 2015) – defy any classic genre definitions.
-Phillips calls the style, mixed music: organically fusing elements of many different influences into something completely personal, different, and new.
+Phillips calls the style, mixed music; a term inspired by mixed race people who have traits and characteristics that come from each individual parent, from the melding of the two, and their own uniqueness.
+Mixed music is an organic fusing of various elements from many different influences, forming compositions that are personal, different, and new.

 While in New York in the year 2000, inspired by many other key figures in new music, Phillips formed his own unique ensemble Numinous.
 A flexible ensemble that is part chamber orchestra, part big band, part contemporary alternative group, Numinous organically fuses elements of contemporary classical, jazz, world, and popular music performance practices and styles.
 The word numinous refers more to the feeling of awe and wonder that people can experience in many ways, not solely religious.
 Phillips wants his music to take listeners on a journey that is simultaneously outside of themselves, yet resonating deeply within; a journey that is both familiar and unlike any other they’ve experienced before.
 In creating something new, he hopes to create a sense of mystery, wonder, and beauty that refreshes and enlightens listeners.